 Find Help in Maryland

 211 Maryland is the state's most comprehensive health and human services resource database.
-With over 7,500 resources, individuals with essential needs can get connected to local help 24/7/365.
+With about over 7,500 resources, individuals with essential needs can get connected to local help 24/7/365.

 The Maryland Information Network, a 501(c)3 nonprofit, has powered 211 Maryland since 2010.